 Movies and nights out also add up.
 Don’t want to give up going out?
 Then skip the ridiculously priced popcorn and beverages at the movies and plan to skip the alcohol on nights out.

-Do you have any co-workers that live close by?
-See if you can set up a carpool schedule to save money on the amount of gas you purchase each week and put those savings towards your debt.
+Do you have any co-workers who live close by?
+See if you can set up a carpool schedule to save money on the amount of gas you purchase each week and put those savings toward your debt.

-Saving a few dollars off your grocery bill can go towards your debt repayment.
+Saving a few dollars off your bill by frugal grocery shopping can go towards your debt repayment.
 Do you really need all those ice cream flavors?